vaadin/base-starter-flow-osgi/README.md

 as OSGi web container.
 It deploys all necessary bundles to Felix and start it synchronously.
 The container will be stopped  when you stop your maven build (e.g. by killing it via `Ctrl+C`).

-Branching information:
-* `master` the latest version of the starter, using the latest platform version
-* `v12` the version for Vaadin 12
-* `v13` the version for Vaadin 13

 :warning:
 At the moment, Vaadin 14 supports OSGi only in compatibility mode.